parseq/convector/README.md

-This repository was created for code review of CONVector 1.2 Package.
+## This set of tools called CONVector package was created to detect CNVs in PCR-enriched target sequencing data

+For detailed program description and manual see documents/CONVector 1.2.pdf